MadLittleMods/gulp-css-spriter/README.md

  	 	 - Default: true
  	 - `spritesmithOptions`: object - Any option you pass in here, will be passed through to spritesmith.
 [See spritesmith options documenation](https://www.npmjs.com/package/spritesmith#-spritesmith-params-callback-)
  	 	 - Default: {}
+ 	 - `outputIndent`: bool - Used to format output CSS.
+You should be using a separate beautifier plugin.
+The reason the output code is reformatted is because it is easier to "parse->stringify" than "replace in place".
+ 	 	 - Default: '\t'

 # What we emit